Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 This API reference documentation provides general information on the main resources, such as products, and request samples to perform the most usual API calls.
 It is not meant to be exhaustive, but to provide you with a starting point to understand how the *Actindo Core1 OpenAPI* works.

-A complete API documentation, organized by module, is available in the *Actindo Core1 Platform* under *Dev Tools > API > Module name*.
+A complete API documentation, organized by module, is available in the *Actindo Core1 Platform* under *Dev Tools > API > Tab API > Module name*.
 The API documentation is automatically generated based on your specific module configuration.
 Therefore, the available modules, endpoints, and attributes contained in your *Actindo Core1 OpenAPI* documentation are the ones relevant for your current instance.

 ## How to use the request samples

 The request samples provided in this documentation are complete and ready to use, but they require some customization.

-Let's take the following request sample:
+In the following, an example is given using one of the request samples provided in the API reference documentation.

     {